Kia Soul

 The Soul first appeared in 2006 in the form of a concept model displayed at the North American International Auto Show in Detroit.
 The production model made its debut at the Paris Motor Show in 2008.
 During its introduction, Kia stated that the Soul is aimed at the North American market, and targeted towards buyers in the 18 to 35-year old range.

 The second-generation model was introduced in 2013 for the 2014 model year, which featured a larger exterior and interior dimensions along with a reworked chassis, while keeping its boxy styling.
 The Soul is currently in its third generation, which was introduced in 2018 for the 2019 model year.
 Since 2014, Kia has also marketed a battery electric variant as the Soul EV.

 The name "Soul" comes from the homophone of Seoul, the city that hosts Kia's headquarters.

+On October 6, 2025, Kia announced that production of the Soul will end later in the month.

 First generation (AM; 2008)

 The first-generation Soul debuted at the 2008 Paris Motor Show and is manufactured in South Korea.
 Designed at Kia's design center in California, the Soul concept was styled by Mike Torpey in early 2005 under the leadership of Chief Design Officer Peter Schreyer.
 As a new member of Kia's Design Team in Irvine, California, Torpey was sent to Kia Korea to brainstorm a new vehicle.
 After seeing a television documentary on wild boars and learning of their importance in Korean culture, Torpey sketched a caricature of a boar wearing a backpack.
 The New York Times reported "the boar's attitude of strength and capability was the image [Torpey] wanted for a new model aimed at hip urban youths."

 According to the Automotive News, the Soul had been criticized for a "plasticky" interior and a harsh ride.
 Both the ride quality and interior were upgraded during the first year of production.